≡ Menu

 • Corneal Dermoid is an irritating eye condition they suffer from and requires surgical correction.

-We here at IndulgeYourPet will often recommend that anyone considering adopting a Birman kitten or Birman rescue cat take a moment and consider purchasing a pet insurance policy as well.
+These cats are also prone to liver and kidney diseases, as well.
+This is why we here at IndulgeYourPet often recommend that anyone considering adopting a Birman kitten or rescue cat take a moment and consider purchasing a pet insurance policy as well.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

-For more information about who we feel currently offers the “best” pet insurance policies in the industry, we would definitely encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we feel currently offers the “best” pet insurance policies in the industry, we would encourage you to check out our Best Pet Insurance Companies article.

 { 1 comment… add one }